interval1066/interp/README.md

 # interp
 Simple command interpeter for embedded projects in C. I needed to re-write a very badly written command shell for an internet appliance once.
 Too bad the company elected not to use it; "would cost to much to replace."
 Bad idea and I hope you're not using that product, it was a security nightmare.
 Also, for various technical reasons, this had to be written in linear C, not C++.
 Which is not really a bad way to go with some embedded platforms.

-Although by no means useful as is, the design is really quite modular and loosely coupled; adding new commands to this is a simple matter of adding them to "commands" and "table" static members of the main module**, then adding their definitions to either the "foo1" translation unit or a completely new one, just add the new files with your functionality defined in them.
+Although by no means useful as is, the design is really quite modular and loosely coupled; adding new commands to this is a simple matter of adding them to "commands" and "table" static members of the main module<sup>1</sup>, then adding their definitions to either the "foo1" translation unit or a completely new one, just add the new files with your functionality defined in them.

-Also update MAXCMDS in support.h.* In the near future I'm going to see if I can do away with this magic little number (its actually is just a constant representing the total number of commands but let's do away with it anyway.)
+Also update MAXCMDS in support.h.<sup>2</sup> In the near future I'm going to see if I can do away with this magic little number (its actually is just a constant representing the total number of commands but let's do away with it anyway.)

 Action is a first match, arbitrary length thing; q, qu, and qui will all "quit" the interpreter, but quib will not.
 The logic that implements this is tiny and all contained in the main module ** (but not in the main function, there's like two or three static functions in the main module that handle all this.
 It shouldn't be a huge climb to follow.)